-Mr smarty pants, the big narrator, el wittiness,… however, you want to call your negative voice; it can be pretty nasty.
+Mr smarty pants, the big narrator, el wittiness.
+No matter how you want to call your negative voice; it can be pretty nasty.
 It stops you from taking action!
 No matter how motivated you are!
 You keep hearing negative stuff like:

-Not really helping brain… Let’s not get into how you got stuck with this self doubt now.
-But lets look at how to handle this unconstructive critic?
-Well, there are a few tactics to minimize its effects.
+Not helping brain!
+Let’s not get into how you got stuck with this self-doubt now.
+How to handle this unconstructive critic.
+There are a few tactics to minimize its effects.

 One technique to negate negative self-talk – is rephrasing your thoughts.
-Whenever a negative scripts arise, notice it, and actively rephrase it in your head.
+Whenever negative scripts arise, notice it, and consiously rephrase it in your head.
 For example:

 Hey!
 Ding ding!
 You noticed negative self-talk.
 Accept it, and reiterate it in a more constructive manner:

 - “The thing I did was weird, next time will be different.”

 You separate the ‘I’ and ‘Weird’.
 Instead of associating those concepts, you split the relation.
 The action was weird.
 Not you.

 By not making it about you, and adding “next time will be different”, you allow yourself room for to improvement.
 This actively reprograms your thoughts.
 Takes some willpower, but changing your thoughts positively is worth it.